nashtd/nashtd/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on upskilling myself within the tech space
+- 🔭 I’m currently working on upskilling myself within the tech space..
-- 🌱 I’m currently learning _Cloud Computing_ through the **Learn To Cloud** self-paced course
+- 🌱 I’m currently learning _Cloud Computing_ through the **Learn To Cloud** self-paced course..
-- 👯 I’m looking to collaborate on all things cloud as I move into the cloud space
+- 👯 I’m looking to collaborate on all things cloud as I move into the cloud space..